 The European Southern Observatory (ESO) was built in 1962 in Garching near Munich for the purpose of building, equipping and operating astronomical observatories in the southern hemisphere as well as for the purpose of encouraging and organising European cooperation initiatives in the field of astronomy research.

-ESO’s member countries are Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
+ESO’s member countries are Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom.

 Today, the ESO is at the main institution for European astronomy research.
 ESO research activities are mainly conducted by guest astronomers from member states in all fields of modern astrophysics.
 The ESO delivers at least rudimentary answers to fundamental questions regarding the origins and future of the universe.